Bolivian boliviano: Banknotes

 In 2018, the Central Bank of Bolivia (Banco Central de Bolivia) unveiled a new family of banknotes, and will be issued by order of denomination.
-The notes are the first to bear the formal name of Bolivia "Estado Plurinacional de Boliva" (Plurinational State of Bolivia), to reflect the multiculturalism of the country and all of its citizens.
+The notes are the first to bear the formal name of Bolivia "Estado Plurinacional de Bolivia" (Plurinational State of Bolivia), to reflect the multiculturalism of the country and all of its citizens.

+Exchange rates

+In a fixed exchange rate regime system, the Central Bank of Bolivia undertakes to buy and sell foreign currency at the price it previously set of Bs 6.86 for the purchase and Bs 6.96 for the sale for 1 $US, respectively, from November 2011 to the present, which is more than eleven continuous years.
+The consequences of this system are crucial, although in practice they are not understood in their real dimension of its effects in the short and long term on the country's economy.
+Since 2023 in Bolivia there has been a shortage of United States dollars, so the "parallel" dollar began to settle in streets and some exchange houses, reaching an exchange rate of Bs 15 for sale for 1 $US although the Central Bank of Bolivia enabled the option of carry out the sale of dollars in their offices at the official price.

 Manufacture and production

-As of 2013 the Boliviano is still manufactured abroad, in countries such as the United Kingdom, France, and Chile, even though Bolivia has been politically independent since 1825.
+As of 2013 boliviano coins and banknotes are still being produced abroad, in countries such as the United Kingdom, France, and Chile, even though Bolivia has been politically independent since 1825.

 Though Bolivia was one of the main mints of the colonial era (casa de la moneda, Potosí) the coining and printing of currency stopped due to lack of political interest and on the idea that foreign made coins and banknotes could be acquired at a lower price than the Bolivian-made coins and banknotes.